 Outlying Islands is now playing at the King’s Head Theatre until 2 February 2019.

-I was invited to watch this show for free in exchange for a review of the performance.
-I did not receive payment for this review and all views stated are my honest opinion.
+Disclaimer: I was invited to watch Outlying Islands for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.